Energy-efficient landscaping: Pervious (porous/permeable) paving

-Many pavement in the urban and suburban area are impervious, this likely would result the contaminated stormwater runoff.
+A lot pavement in urban and suburban areas is impervious, this likely would result the contaminated stormwater runoff.
 In pre-development area, averagely 50% of storm-water would result in evapotranspiration, 5% in runoff, and 45% in infiltration, whereas in post-development area, only 35% storm-water result in evapotranspiration, and 50% in runoff, and 15% in infiltration.
 This change has caused various problem, such as flooding, infrastructural damage due to rapid movement of water, and water contamination.

 By using pervious paving, however, the amount of infiltrated storm-water will be increased in post-development area, and the pollutants in the filtrated water can be reduced; thus the problem can be mitigated.
 In Low Impact Development 2008 Conference, ASCE performed two bench-scale study to examine the effectiveness of permeable interlocking concrete pavement in terms of water flow rate and the role of microbial colonies in pollutant removal in the micro-environment of porous pavement.
 The experiment shows 84% relative total suspended solids (TSS) removal on average, yet the increased relative removal over time suggests there is potentially solid buildup, and that may result system clogging and system failure.
 The evidence in pollutant removal proved the conclusion of the previous study that the annual pollutant runoff from the driveways was 86% lower for pervious driveways than impervious driveways.